-Two other pieces of real estate, located at 1807 Riverwood Drive, are owned by the congregation.
+For several years, the congregation owned two other pieces of real estate, located at 1807 Riverwood Drive.
 They were originally built for use as foster homes for needy children.
 Due to changes in the State laws regarding foster care that necessitated additional full-time employees, it was no longer feasible to continue the program.
-Today those facilities are serving as home for our minister and an activity center for the congregation.
+That property was sold in 2018.

 The Riverwood Church of Christ has always been interested in helping other congregations who are in need of assistance.
 One of the most successful mission efforts was a five-year plan to assist the church in Meridian, Miss.
 Two mission teams, Nancy and Bill Merritt and Lesa and Steve Kirby, were sent into the area for a 3-to-5-year time period to assist in building up the congregation in Meridian.
 The Church of Christ in Meridian is now an active, sound, and growing congregation .

-At the present time Riverwood has four elders: Rick Binkley, Rod Boehm, Larry Borum, and Phil Sanders.
+At the present time Riverwood has three elders: Rick Binkley, Larry Borum, and Phil Sanders.
 These are men with great leadership ability, Biblical knowledge, and the willingness to oversee the membership at the Riverwood Church.
 Dedicated men who serve as deacons assist the elders by being responsible for various aspects of the church.